Skip to content

 The key should be a fresh UUID per logical request:

-• A retry of the same request uses the same key — gets the cached response.
+• A retry of the same request uses the same key — gets the cached response (and the Idempotency-Replayed: true header, so clients can tell).

 • A different request (even from the same client) uses a fresh key — gets a fresh response.